mishalhossin/Discord-AI-Chatbot/README.md

 <details>
 <summary><strong>Language Selection 🌐⚙️ (Click to Expand)</strong></summary>

-To select a Language, set the value of "LANGUAGE" at Line 9 of `config.json` with the valid Language Codes listed below:
+To select a Language, set the value of "LANGUAGE" of `config.yml` with the valid Language Codes listed below:

 - `tr` - Türkçe 🇹🇷
 - `en` - English 🇺🇸